LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-persistent/part-two/index.md

 {{% /notice %}}

 2. `Employer` is a class that will be mapped to one of our tables.
 Make sure the class has the `@Entity` annotation, as well as the no-arg constructor required for Hibernate to create an object.
 3. In the model class `Skill`, add a field for a longer description of the skill, named `description`, with public accessor methods.
-Some hiring managers like to havemore information available about the nature of a given programming language or framework.
+Some hiring managers like to have more information available about the nature of a given programming language or framework.
 4. As with `Employer`, give this class the `@Entity` annotation and be sure it contains a no-arg constructor.

 ## Data Layer